samyuktasreekanth-cit/Constraint-and-Linear-Programming-Project/README.md

 # Constraint-and-Linear-Programming-Project
 This is the Decision Analytics Module from the Masters in Artificial Intelligence Course involving concepts in Linear and Constraint Programming.

+Technology and Tools:
-Using the CP-SAT model and Python.
+CP-SAT model (OR-tools), Python, Numpy and Pandas

 # Assignment 1 - Constraint Programming